-Impairment testing of equity investments was deemed a key audit matter impairment tooting or equity invocaments was accined a key addit matter
+Impairment testing of equity investments was deemed a key audit matter for the following two reasons:

 Equity investments in Geberit Holding AG and Geberit Reinsurance Ltd. in the amount of CHF 996.9 million represent the largest asset category on the balance sheet (76.1% of total assets).
-If this investment had to be written down, it would have a significant impact on the equity capital of the Company
+If this investment had to be written down, it would have a significant impact on the equity capital of the Company.